fentie/FoursquareNotifier/README.md

 curl script.
 This is a bad security practice, but there's no way that I could fix it where it would be portable to other computers, so just go here and sort it out for your own environment: [http://unitstep.net/blog/2009/05/05/using-curl-in-php-to-access-https-ssltls-protected-sites/](http://unitstep.net/blog/2009/05/05/using-curl-in-php-to-access-https-ssltls-protected-sites/)

+Here's some more info with a certificate grabber you can use: [http://artur.ejsmont.org/blog/content/how-to-properly-secure-remote-api-calls-from-php-application](http://artur.ejsmont.org/blog/content/how-to-properly-secure-remote-api-calls-from-php-application)